Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - operator (variable): "=", "+=", "-=", "*=", "/=" - these work exactly like in c++;
 - left (variable) - variable.
-This instruction accepts these two context types: “pointer” and “value”;
+This instruction accepts these two context types: ptr and val;
 - right (variable / any literal) - variable.
-This instruction accepts these two context types: “pointer” and “value”.
+This instruction accepts these two context types: ptr and val.

 ## in